nulfrost/danethe.dev/src/routes/blog/running-a-containerized-application-in-the-cloud-using-aws-app-runner.md

 ---
-title: 'Running a containerized application in the cloud using AWS App Runner '
+title: 'Running a containerized application in the cloud using AWS App Runner'
 description: 'Exploring the new AWS App Runner service'
-date: '2021-05-21'
+date: '2021-05-21T00:00:00.000Z'
 layout: blog
 ---